edrohan1/edx-documentation/en_us/shared/students/SFD_ORA.rst

        :width: 600

-After you have selected options in the rubric and provided additional comments about the responses, click **Submit your assessment and move to response
+After you have selected options in the rubric and provided additional comments about the responses, select **Submit your assessment and move to response
 #<number>**.

 When you submit your assessment of the first student's responses, another set